-Facebook hack update: nearly 30 million users' data stolen.
+Facebook hack update: Nearly 30 million users' data stolen.
 How to find out if you're one of them

 Facebook says attackers exploited a feature in its code that allowed them to commandeer users' accounts.
 Those accounts included Facebook CEO Mark Zuckerberg and his second-in-command, Sheryl Sandberg.

-Two weeks ago Facebook estimated that nearly 50 million accounts were compromised.
 The attack began on Sept.
-14. A spike in traffic triggered an internal investigation two days later.
-The breach was discovered and fixed two weeks ago.
+14. A spike in traffic triggered an internal investigation.
+More than a week later, on Sept.
+25, Facebook identified the vulnerability and fixed it two days later.

-Facebook is already being investigated by the FTC and other agencies over revelations that political targeting firm Cambridge Analytica accessed the accounts of 87 million users without their consent.

-"These companies have a staggering amount of information about Americans.
-Breaches don't just violate our privacy, they create enormous risks for our economy and national security," Federal Trade Commission Commissioner Rohit Chopra Chopra told USA TODAY last month.
-"The cost of inaction is growing and we need answers."

 The vulnerability was introduced in July 2017 when a feature was added that allows users to upload happy birthday videos.